track-basket/trackbasket_FE/README.md

 As the threat of COVID-19 continues to loom, it's not safe for some people to leave their house, even to buy essentials.
 Trackbasket allows this at-risk population to create grocery lists, and connects them with volunteers who shop for and deliver their items.

-The tech stack for this project included React Native, React Navigation, Expo, React Native Testing Library and Jest on the front end and Python and Flask on the back end.
+The tech stack for this project included:

+Front end:

+* React Native
+* React Navigation
+* Expo
+* React Native Testing Library
+* Jest

+Back end:

+* Python
+* Flask

 The app consumes the Kroger API.

 In the app, an at-risk user can:
 * Register